13 Stunning Photo Spots in Regensburg, Germany for Instagram

 4. St. Peter’s Cathedral

-St. Peter’s Cathedral is one of the most stunning Gothic cathedrals in all of Germany.
-The details on the facade are incredible—the kind where you find something new every time you look.
+St. Peter’s Cathedral is one of the most impressive Gothic cathedrals in all of Germany.
 It’s easily one of the best photo spots in Regensburg just based on its sheer grandeur alone.
+While the exterior steals the show, the inside is also beautiful if you have time to step in.
+We mostly focused on the outside since I loved the architecture.

 Recommended Tour: City tour through Regensburg via train